What is Council Tax and how is it spent?

 Suffolk County Council (SCC)

-They take the largest share of your Council Tax.
-This money goes towards providing services for the whole county, listed below:
+The county council takes the largest share of your Council Tax.
+This money goes towards providing services for the whole county:

 - adult and community services - includes adult learning, safeguarding vulnerable people and access to care services